Block-Explorer/mergecoin-node-api/README.md

-# chaincoin-node-api
+# mergecoin-node-api

-chaincoin-node-api is an Express middleware plugin that easily exposes a URL structure for interfacing with a chaincoind Chaincoin wallet.
+mergecoin-node-api is an Express middleware plugin that easily exposes a URL structure for interfacing with a mergecoind mergecoin wallet.

 NB: The middleware is experimental at present.
 Certain JSON-RPC methods are not supported yet and/or experimental.
 These are methods with more complex parameters that do not fit easily into a query string: